openaps/docs/docs/docs/Usage and maintenance/Wifi/understanding-wifi-options.md

 School districts vary widely in their wifi structure and access.
 Start talking to your school district's IT department well in advance of looping to discuss options for the rig's access to school wifi.

 If you are sending your t1d kid to school with an OpenAPS rig, getting on the school's wifi network will save you cell phone data and phone battery.
 Some school districts will need the MAC address of the rig to add it to their "approved" devices list.
 Other school districts may provide a special login for the rig.

+It is common for educational networks not to provide full Internet access, just web - i.e., they allow HTTP(S) but not other protocols like SSH.
+In this case, your child's online rig may "work" at school and send/receive data from Nightscout, but will not be accessible via SSH and may not send logs to Papertrail.

 If the school district refuses to allow the rig access to the school's wifi network, you can use BT tethering to your phone's hotspot to stay online while at school.
 The downside is that you will be using your cell data during the school day and it will cause added drain on the phone's battery.